 Data Privacy Impact Assessment (DPIA): tools and assessments used to identify and reduce risks of a data processing activity.
 DPIA can be carried out as part of Privacy by Design and should be conducted for all major system or business change programs involving the Processing of Personal Data.

-Data Protection Officer (DPO): the person required to be appointed in specific circumstances under the GDPR.
-Where a mandatory DPO has not been appointed, this term means a data protection manager or other voluntary appointment of a DPO or refers to the Company data privacy team with responsibility for data protection compliance.
+Data Protection Officer: the person required to be appointed in specific circumstances under the GDPR.
+Where a mandatory Data Protection Officer has not been appointed, this term means a data protection manager or other voluntary appointment of a Data Protection Officer or refers to the Company data privacy team with responsibility for data protection compliance.

 EEA: the 28 countries in the EU, and Iceland, Liechtenstein and Norway.

 Explicit Consent: consent which requires a very clear and specific statement (that is, not just action).